Numeric Discrepancies in Bible Translation

 1 Sam 31:1 (KJV) Saul reigned one year; and when he had reigned two years over Israel, 2 Saul chose him three thousand men of Israel; whereof two thousand were with Saul in Michmash and in mount Bethel, and a thousand were with Jonathan in Gibeah of Benjamin: and the rest of the people he sent every man to his tent.
 3 And Jonathan smote the garrison of the Philistines that was in Geba, and the Philistines heard of it.
 And Saul blew the trumpet throughout all the land, saying, Let the Hebrews hear.
 4 And all Israel heard say that Saul had smitten a garrison of the Philistines, and that Israel also was had in abomination with the Philistines.
 And the people were called together after Saul to Gilgal.

-In the KJV, that first verse ends with a comma so it continues directly into the next verse.
+In the KJV, that first verse ends with a comma, so it continues directly into the next verse.
 That means the “two years” is a timestamp in the history of Saul’s reign.
-Saul was anointed king and then spent two years building his army, then he initiated war with Israel’s Philistine oppressors.
-The NLT translation is giving us the total number of years for Saul’s reign, combining the first two years he spent transitioning Israel into a monarchy, and the next 40 years where he committed actions as the king of Israel.
-This war with the Philistines was his first kingly act initiating the 40 years.
-So he reigned for 42 years in total.
-The distinction between the first two years and the 40 is important because that is what explains Acts 13:21.
+Saul was anointed king and then spent two years building his army, and then he initiated war with Israel’s Philistine oppressors.
+The NLT translation provides the total number of years for Saul’s reign, combining the first two years he spent transitioning Israel into a monarchy and the subsequent 40 years during which he committed actions as the king of Israel.
+This war with the Philistines was his first act as king, marking the beginning of a 40-year period.
+He reigned for a total of 42 years.
+The distinction between the first two years and the 40 is important because it explains Acts 13:21.

 Acts 13:21 (NLT) Then the people begged for a king, and God gave them Saul son of Kish, a man of the tribe of Benjamin, who reigned for forty years.

-All translations agree on this passage and since it is from the new testament the Greek Septuagint vs Masoretic text distinction does directly not apply.
-However, According to the Greek manuscript of 1 Sam 31:1, Saul’s total number of years is 42, so these 40 years would have been separated by the initiation of his war with the Philistines.
-Note: The Septuagint says Saul became king around age 30 but the Masoretic doesn’t mention his age at all.
-This doesn’t matter since the age is irrelevant but I’m pointing it out as another distinction.
+All translations agree on this passage, and since it is from the New Testament, the distinction between the Greek Septuagint and Masoretic texts does not directly apply.
+However, according to the Greek manuscript of 1 Sam 31:1, Saul’s total number of years is 42, so these 40 years would have been separated by the initiation of his war with the Philistines.
+Note: The Septuagint says Saul became king around age 30, but the Masoretic doesn’t mention his age at all.
+This doesn’t matter since the age is irrelevant, but I’m pointing it out as another distinction.

-Maybe David and Ishbosheth didn’t become king at the same time and Ishbosheth was king for the last two years of David’s seven-year reign in Hebron?
-Sounds nice but it’s not what happened.
-David and Ishbosheth became king around the same time.
-After hearing about Saul’s death in 1 Sam 31, David moved from Ziklag in Philistia, back to Hebron in Judah in 2 Sam 2:1-3.
+Maybe David and Ishbosheth didn’t become kings at the same time, and Ishbosheth was king for the last two years of David’s seven-year reign in Hebron?
+Sounds nice, but it’s not what happened.
+David and Ishbosheth became kings around the same time.
+After hearing about Saul’s death in 1 Samuel 31, David moved from Ziklag in Philistia back to Hebron in Judah (2 Samuel 2:1-3).
 Then David was anointed king by the tribe of Judah, and he asked Israel to be their king as well.

 2 Sam 2:8 But Abner son of Ner, the commander of Saul’s army, had already gone to Mahanaim with Saul’s son Ishbosheth.
 9 There he proclaimed Ishbosheth king over Gilead, Jezreel, Ephraim, Benjamin, the land of the Ashurites, and all the rest of Israel.
 10 Ishbosheth, Saul’s son, was forty years old when he became king, and he ruled from Mahanaim for two years.
 Meanwhile, the people of Judah remained loyal to David.
 11 David made Hebron his capital, and he ruled as king of Judah for seven and a half years.